mino29/arch-i3/README.md

 - video player: haruna
 - browser: google-chrome-stable
 - file manager: pcmanfm/nautilus
-- colorscheme: tokyo-night

 I like simple and clean setup, so I got rid of fancy wallpaper transparency and blur all together so I can focus more on what I'm currently working or enjoying.

-(I've tried awesome and hyprland, but i3 is just too comfortable to tweak around, I might eventually switch to hyprland, the animations are just too good)
+(I've tried awesome and hyprland, but i3 is just too comfortable to tweak around, I might eventually switch to hyprland though, the animations are just too good)

 ## 🖼️ screenshots

 **My custom grub theme**
-> Just a tweaked version of dracula grub, [check it out here](https://github.com/mino29/tokyo-night-grub)
+> Just a tweaked version of dracula grub, [check out mine here](https://github.com/mino29/tokyo-night-grub)

 ![tokyo-night-grub](https://github.com/mino29/tokyo-night-grub/blob/master/screenshot.png)